tweag/ormolu/README.md

 The `Ormolu.Printer.Combinators` module provides a DSL for rendering of GHC AST.
 You'll probably only need this one module for writing new rendering functions.
-The module documents how to use the printing combinators it provides, consult the Haddocks to learn more about that.
+The module documents how to use the printing combinators it provides.
+Consult the Haddocks to learn more about them.

 Create new modules corresponding to the things you want to render under `Ormolu.Printer.Meat`.
 For example, there are `Ormolu.Printer.Meat.Type` and `Ormolu.Printer.Meat.Declaration.Data`.

-Concrete rendering functions get their names by appending `p_` to record field name which contains the part of AST of interest.
-For example, types are often found in fields named `hsType`, so the function for rendering types is correspondingly:
+Concrete rendering functions get their names by appending `p_` to the name of the type which describes a particular part of AST.
+For example, the function for rendering types is correspondingly:

 ```haskell
 p_hsType :: HsType GhcPs -> R ()